 Magnification at X5000:

 Figure 2(a) presents the SEM micrograph of diatomaceous earth at a magnification of X5000, revealing the surface morphology of the material.
 At this magnification, the image highlights the macroporous structure of the diatomaceous earth, characterized by a network of interconnected pores.
 These pores are irregular in shape and size, with diameters ranging from several micrometers up to tens of micrometers.
-This macroporous nature is indicative of the natural structure of diatomaceous earth, which is composed of the fossilized remains of diatoms.
+This macroporous nature is indicative of the natural structure of the diatomaceous earth, which is composed of the fossilized remains of diatoms.
 The large pore sizes observed are crucial for applications such as filtration and adsorption, where high surface area and large pore volume facilitate the trapping and interaction with various contaminants.

 Magnification at X10000: